xoriors/experimental/README.md

 A sandbox for ideas: imagine freely, experiment boldly, learn from every misstep, and simply play.

-> [!WARNING]
-> This is just experimental at this point; it is still under development.
-Please do not use it with sensitive data for now; please wait for a stable release.
-> It's mostly ideal for experimental and learning projects.**

 ## Contribute

 Feel free to fork, change, and use it however you want.
 We always appreciate it if you build something interesting and feel like sharing pull requests.